MirisWisdom/DSA.Generator/README.md

 ## DSA

 The DSA strings are the product of human-driven randomisation, i.e. keyboard mashing.
-This is the product of approximately 4 years of evolution in encrypting and simplfying the typing of "What are you currently up to, my dear friend whom I cherish the existence of? :)".
+This is the product of approximately 4 years of evolution in encrypting and simplifying the typing of "What are you currently up to, my dear friend whom I cherish the existence of? :)".

 The following table shows the evolution of DSA-generation over the years: